petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/localizing-object-definitions-and-entries.md

 ## Enabling Localization for Text Fields

-In addition to localizing definition labels, you can enable translation support for custom text [fields](fields.md) so end users can localize their input.
+In addition to localizing definition labels, you can enable translation support for custom text [fields](fields.md) so end users can localize their input:

-To do this,

 1. Open the Objects application and begin editing the desired definition.